-If you are 30 years old or under OR a full-time student of any age, use promo code NEWDEALSKINT for a $20 New Deal ticket (up to a $90 value).
+If you are 30 years old or under OR a full-time student of any age, you can purchase a $20 New Deal ticket (up to $45 value).
+Choose your seat, choose ticket type New Deal (change from Standard), and use promo code NEWDEALSKINT.
 ONE ID PER TICKET, FOR OTHER ELIGIBILITY REQUIREMENTS – SEE BELOW.

-SINGLE TICKETS AVAILABLE FOR ANYONE FOR $65** WITH CODE SKINT65!
+SINGLE TICKETS AVAILABLE FOR ANYONE FOR $35** WITH CODE SKINT35!

 * Each New Deal ticket holder must be 30 years of age and under, or a full-time student.
 A valid ID proving eligibility must be presented for each ticket purchased.
 IDs must be presented at entry beginning two hours prior to curtain.
 Failure to show proof of age or student ID will result in a surcharge for a full price ticket.

-Principal support for Theatre for a New Audience’s season and programs is provided by The Hearst Foundations, JLGreene Arts Access Fund in the New York Community Trust, The SHS Foundation, The Shubert Foundation, The Thompson Family Foundation, and the U.S. Small Business Administration.
+Principal support for Theatre for a New Audience’s season and programs is provided by the Jerome L. Greene Foundation Fund in the New York Community Trust, The SHS Foundation, The Shubert Foundation, and The Thompson Family Foundation.